torbjornlager/book-project-home/_posts/2026-05-12-prolog-programmers-are-lazy.md

 into a living shared environment rather than remain a conceptual construct.
 In that sense, the laziness baked into the Trinity design is not a shortcut — it is a commitment to the idea that friction is the enemy of participation.

+What kind of application do you have in mind?
+Pass the relevant API descriptions to an AI and describe what you want to build — a fast-paced multiplayer game, a sophisticated embodied conversational agent, a shared RDF triple store open to the world.
+The AI will tell you which endpoint fits and sketch the client code to go with it.
+Most applications need a UI, and the easiest way to build one is probably to ask Claude or ChatGPT to do it for you.

 Prolog programmers are lazy.
 And that is exactly as it should be.